 The Company performs impairment tests of non-monetary assets on an annual basis, or when an impairment indicator has been triggered.
-Non-monetary assets include the following items in the statement of financial position: intangible assets, property, plant and equipment and leasehold improvements, investment properties, and other non-current assets.
+Non-monetary assets include the following items in the statement of financial position: intangible assets, property, plant and equipment and leasehold improvements, investment properties (excluding land), and other non-current assets.

-As of 31 December 2020, and 2019, no impairment indicator of non-current assets subject to depreciation or amortization has been triggered nor did the annual impairment tests performed over intangible assets with indefinite useful lives indicate a need for impairment.
+As of December 31st, 2022, and 2021, no impairment indicator of non- current assets subject to depreciation or amortization has been triggered nor did the annual impairment tests performed over intangible assets with indefinite useful lives indicate a need for impairment.